-Jenny Xu, Ben Feldman, and Kofi Shepsu release Project Sock Retrieval exclusively on Bandcamp.
+Jenny Xu, Ben Feldman, and Kofi Shepsu released Project Sock Retrieval exclusively on Bandcamp.
+Check it out:

-Pianist Jenny Xu wrote every composition on this jazz project.
+Pianist Jenny Xu wrote every composition on Project Sock Retrieval.

 However, Xu emphasizes that Friendship is not her group.
 It has no leader; it’s a three-way equal partnership between Ben Feldman on bass, Kofi Shepsu on drums, and herself.